FAQs for providers

 • Food Challenge Availability — our clinical model enables us to offer quicker access to food challenges, often within less than two weeks of an initial testing appointment.

-• We offer treatment with oral immunotherapy (OIT) for single and multiple foods, with and without the use of Xolair (omalizumab).
+• We offer treatment with oral immunotherapy (OIT) and Xolair (omalizumab) for single and multiple foods.

 • Our treatment program is built on evidence-based protocols and important elements to ensure safety and compliance, including our Remote Therapeutic Monitoring (RTM) system, via a patient mobile App, that allows for real-time clinical monitoring of our OIT patients’ at-home dosing.